TysonAndre/Transphpile/README.md

 Todo
 ====

 A lot:
 * Get things up and running more decent.
-* Fix up code, make sure that transpiled code works properly (even for instance when we use transpiled code in for instance `isset()` of comparisions and other features).
+* Fix up code, make sure that transpiled code works properly (even for instance when we use transpiled code in for instance `isset()` of comparisons and other features).
 * Fix up the unit-tests, make them more fool-proof.

 The transpiler however is not able to transpile the following due to the fact that it's very hard to emulate the functionality even in a PHP5.6 environment: